 Scissors

-I would strongly advise not to bring scissors in your carry on.
-The scissors rules are the same on the cruise ships of being only 4″ from the end of the handle to the tip of the scissors.
+I would strongly advise against bringing scissors in your carry-on.
+The scissors rules are the same on cruise ships: They can be only 4" from the end of the handle to the tip of the scissors.

 Free Patterns To Think About